Contemporary Folk Week Classes – July 23-29, 2023

 We’ll start with a brief history of melodic writing and then show how to incorporate a melodic vocabulary into your songs, including what to look for to get out of melodic repetition.
 Bring in songs that are incomplete or songs that you feel need improvement, not songs that you are married to or have already recorded.
 You’ll be asked to start with just a verse and a chorus to work on, no complete songs until later in the week.
 We’ll talk about how to insert different chords and use different intervals of your existing songs to improve your melodies, how to make the songs have more memorable melodies, and how to insert intros, bridges and endings.
 By the end of the week we will try to reconstruct your work into a complete, beautiful song.
 Usually during the week most students start to get it and add their own suggestions.
 That’s when I get to take cat naps.
 The point is, I’ve never taught this class where the students didn’t have a great time.

-DIGGING DEEPER (David Wilcox)
+WATER FROM A DEEPER WELL (David Wilcox)

 The source of our best songs is often a subtle stirring in our deep heart.
 In this class we will practice asking a few simple questions that will help us hear what our hearts are trying to say.
 We will start with whatever you bring – be it words or melody or a story, and we will follow the emotion to understand what the song can become.
 Our skill and cleverness as writers may be useful, but songs usually turn out better if our cleverness is in service to the truth behind the song.